Murder of Derk Wiersum: Trial

 The first session of the 'Pulheim' case on 15 January 2020 took place in the extra secure Bunker location in Amsterdam.
 This was preparatory session, which, among other things, looked at the provisional detention of Giërmo Brown.
 During this session, the prosecutor said they have the following evidence against Brown for his involvement in the murder.
 There is evidence that he has driven around more often before the murder in the getaway car.
-There are camera images, evidence Brown's debit card was used when refueling and the data from his phone matches the movements of the car on twelve dates.
+There are camera images, evidence Brown's debit card was used when refuelling and the data from his phone matches the movements of the car on twelve dates.
 Blood from Wiersum was also found in the getaway car.
 They were probably transferred to the car by the shooter.
 Brown's DNA was found on the gear lever of another car that was used for observations.
 The police have also intercepted messages and tapped telephone conversations.
 This included cleaning (of possibly the getaway car), a "cleaning ritual" that can be performed to "ward off" the minds of deceased people.
 Messages have also been found that point to the acquisition of weapons and a car.
 Brown also wanted to know, according to reports, the license plate of the car of Wiersum, because he does not just want to drive laps.
 Some of these messages were deleted.
 There is a large amount of phone conversations and messages in the hands of the OM.
 It also appears that Brown is making telephone contact with a phone number that has again contacted Wiersum by telephone.
 At the time of the murder, this telephone was close to the crime scene and disappeared completely after the murder.
 After the murder, Brown suddenly had a lot of money to spend.
 He paid off debts, gave money to his children and paid an amount of more than €15,000 in cash for a car.

 According to the OM, all this facts, and the fact that he was trying to flee to Suriname, is enough evidence to hold Brown in prison for three more months.
 According to the OM, investigations are currently ongoing into more suspects in the murder case.
 "They are expected to be arrested," it sounded today.
 They also take into account that the murder of lawyer Derk Wiersum should have taken place the day before the actual murder, but that the perpetrators were surprised by the fact that Wiersum took the bike that day instead of taking the car to work.